imLuckii/SmoothPearl/README.md

 ## About

-This plugin adds a smooth teleporting animation when using the Ender Pearl.
+This plugin adds a smooth teleporting animation when using the EnderPearl.

 ## How to use?
 - Just download the ``.phar`` file.